leanprover/logic_and_proof_lean3/classical_reasoning.rst

 In fact, we can go in the other direction, and use the law of the excluded middle to justify proof by contradiction.
 You are asked to do this in the exercises.

-Proof by contradiction is also equivalent to the principle :math:`¬ ¬ A ↔ A`.
+Proof by contradiction is also equivalent to the principle :math:`\neg \neg A \leftrightarrow A`.
 The implication from right to left holds intuitionistically; the other implication is classical, and is known as *double-negation elimination*.
 Here is a proof in natural deduction:

 .. raw:: html